Access Money Habitudes Online:

 • High school students teach in a “TRY Team.”
 (TRY stands for “Teens Reaching Youth.”)
 Each team is made up of 2-4 teens and their adult coach.
 The coach is usually a local 4-H educator or teacher.

 • The goal of the peer teaching program is to easily multiply the number of instances of financial education as one team of high school students will teach dozens of other students.
-And, as younger students are taught finances, the older students continuously learn the material by teaching it, a common 4-H practice.
+And, as younger students are taught finances, older students continuously learn the material by teaching it, a common 4-H practice.

 Why: